manit-tree/singleton-demo/README.md

 # singleton-demo
 A mini project for learning Single Pattern.
 A Class that always return the same instance.
+The use case for Singleton pattern might be useful to implement centralize global state.

 ## Counter Class